llathrop/Udacity-ML-Capstone-Kaggle-Allstate/docs/Allstate_final_report.md

 The goal of the project was to show the benefit of combining models.
 We can see this by taking a look at these results, and comparing lowest MAE

-First we see the results with a standard Linear regression. results are shown for each dataset so that we can see the different scores
+First we see the results with a standard Linear regression.
+Results are shown for each dataset so that we can see the different scores.
+We can clearly see that adding data give a better score, and although harder to see, that the created features improved the score
 ![Linear-MAE_per_dataset.png](images/Linear-MAE_per_dataset.png)

 Next we have a look at results of each fold, for each of the regressors used...This is roughly equivilant to how they would perform without further stacking.
+We again see the improvment of more data, and we can also see that XGB gives the lowest score of any regressor we have tried.
 ![Layer1-per_run_MAE.png](images/Layer1-per_run_MAE.png)

 And finally, a look at each fold as we run through layer 2 & 3.
-We can see that we actually get a better score in layer 2, using a linear regression on the results from the first layer
+We can see that we actually get a better score in layer 2, using a linear regression on the results from the first layer.
+Using this it was determined that adding layer 3 did not contribute to the final product, and in the end the best submission was based on the linear regression from layer 2.
 ![Layer2-3_per run MAE.png](images/Layer2-3_per run MAE.png)